Phone numbers

 • Body dysmorphic disorder (BDD)

 It can be useful to familiarise yourself with the symptoms of these mental health concerns so you can spot when you’re struggling.
-Many women seek mental health treatment for these conditions and end up receiving an ADHD diagnosis.
+Many women seek mental health treatment for these conditions and end up receiving an ADHD diagnosis and subsequent treatment for ADHD.